NEW STUDENTS ARE WELCOME TO JOIN THE CLASS ON SATURDAY - SUNDAY, APRIL 13 - 14, 2019, 1 - 5 PM, FOR A WEEKEND OF WU

-In October 2018 ,we will begin a new exercise set, DRAGON DAO YIN, that we'll practice through February 2019.
-The next opportunity for new students to join the class will be March 2019.
+In March 2019 ,we will begin a new exercise set, WU XING that we'll practice through April 2019.
+The next opportunity for new students to join the class will be May 2019.

 All exercise sets are classical Qigong and Dao Yin, which means that they come from authentic, lineage-based traditions.
 We use Qigong and Dao Yin physical exercises to get at the internal movements of Nei Gong.

 BEGINNING and INTERMEDIATE STUDENTS are in the same class.
 Individuals work at their own level.
 All the exercise sets have a beginning level.
 As you advance, you learn principles that are added into a practice, one at a time.
 There is always greater skill to learn, a deeper level to experience, so it's always fascinating, never boring.

 Different Qigong sets of exercises are periodically offered.
 Typically, one set is done for a number of months.
 All classes begin with stretching and a little conditioning, to warm up.
 Repetition, in class and in your own practice at home, leads to depth.
 Depending on current students' needs, different exercises are worked into the class practice.

 WU XING QIGONG (FIVE ELEMENT ENERGY WORK), a simple, balancing set, that strongly focuses on the 5 directional movements of the qi.
 Preparation for directly experiencing your meridians.
 From Damo Mitchell of Lotus Nei Gong.

 DRAGON DAO YIN (DRAGON LEADING, GUIDING ENERGY), playfully wakes up the spine through stretched out movements and more complex coordination, opens the joints and purges stagnation.
 Dao Yin preceeds Qigong and comes from the shamanic Wu people, likely from well before 2000 BCE.
 From Damo Mitchell.